-People who have celiac disease or dermatitis herpetiformis (celiac disease which manifests as a skin rash) are at greater risk than the general population for developing one or more of the associated autoimmune diseases listed below.
+People who have celiac disease or dermatitis herpetiformis (celiac disease which manifests as a skin rash) are at greater risk than the general population for developing one or more associated autoimmune diseases.
 These disorders share common genetic and immunological linkages with celiac disease.
 The prevalence of other autoimmune conditions in people with celiac disease is estimated to be up to 15%.
 The prevalence of autoimmune disease in the general population is about a third to half that, affecting 5 to 8% of the population.
 The autoimmune conditions most associated with celiac disease are type 1 diabetes and autoimmune thyroid disease.

 The tendency to develop autoimmune diseases is believed to be genetically influenced.
 For reasons that are not completely understood, approximately 75% of individuals with autoimmune diseases are women.
 In an autoimmune disorder, the cells of the immune system produce antibodies and other cellular products that begin to react against normal, healthy tissue, causing inflammation and damage.